-Uganda Tourism Safaris include game parks & reserves, traditional sites, mountains, natural forests.
-Traditional occasions like Mbalu, boat riding, waterfalls.
+Uganda Tourism Safaris include game parks & reserves, traditional sites, mountains, and natural forests.
+Traditional occasions like Mbalu, boat riding, and waterfalls.
 A multicultural country in East Africa whose diverse landscape encompasses the snowcapped Rwenzori Mountains and immense Lake Victoria – the principal source of the great River Nile.
 With abundant wildlife such as Chimpanzees, Gorillas, the famous Big 5 at our 10 Savannah parks, and 1000+ rare bird species.
 Bwindi Impenetrable Forest National Park is a renowned mountain gorilla sanctuary, while Kidepo Valley National contends for the best destination in Africa for wild game drives.

 The Republic of Uganda

 Uganda is a landlocked country in East Africa.
 The country is located on the East African Plateau.
-It borders Kenya to the east, South Sudan to the north.
+It borders Kenya to the east, and South Sudan to the north.
 The DRC Democratic Republic of the Congo is to the west while Rwanda is to the south-west and Tanzania to the south.
 The southern part of the country includes a substantial portion of Lake Victoria shared with Kenya and Tanzania.
 Uganda is in the African Great Lakes region.
 Spreads within the Nile basin and hence has an equatorial climate.